 GEAR OPERATED VALVES: Butterfly Valves are available with a two types of manual gear actuator.

-A worm-gear actuator (Figure 6) has a multi-turn worm that drives a large sector gear through 90 degrees of rotation.
+A worm-gear actuator has a multi-turn worm that drives a large sector gear through 90 degrees of rotation.
 Worm gears provide uniform motion and torque multiplication throughout the stroke.
-A spur gear mounted on the input side provides additional torque.